 Add the walnuts and grind them against the sides.
-The trouble is, the bottom of the bowl isn't wide enough to let even this small quantity move around much, so they got stuck and became compacted.
+The trouble is, the bottom of the bowl isn't wide enough to let even this small quantity move around much and the pestle's too large (thanks, Cole & Mason), so they got stuck and became compacted.
 Solution: between grinding, use a teaspoon to dig down and break them up.

 Add the basil leaves, about ten at a time, and grind them against the sides.
 Again, everything is getting compacted.
 Time to dig around with the teaspoon!

 Now add the cheese in three or four lots.
 No grinding here; just work the cheese in with that teaspoon.